New book on the Master Cleanse Master Cleanse / Raw Food Website Lemonade Diet supplies

 The truth: The Master Cleanse was first developed by Stanley Burroughs and later appeared as The Master Cleanser, first published in 1976.

-Misconception #5: "The cleanse became popular again with the 2004 publication of Peter Glickman’s Lose Weight, Have More Energy and Be Happier in Ten Days." (www.calorielab.com)
+Misconception #5: "The cleanse became popular again with the 2004 publication of Peter Glickman’s Lose Weight, Have More Energy & Be Happier in 10 Days.
+(Click here to buy it.)." (www.calorielab.com)

 The truth: I appreciate the publicity.
 (They never even called or emailed.
 I was pleasantly surprised when I discovered this.)
 However, the Master Cleanse has consistently grown more popular due to the great word of mouth from the hundreds of thousands of people who do this detoxification diet every year and discover its benefits.